LisaHJung/O4B/README.md

       exporters: [debug, otlp/jaeger]
 ```

+**Note:**
-In the `service.piplines` section, processors are applied sequentially in the order listed, so their order matters.
+In the `service.piplines` section, the processors are applied sequentially in the order listed, so pay attention to the order!
-1. memory_limiter
-Purpose: Prevents the Collector from using too much memory by dropping data when limits are reached.

-Why it's first: It protects the Collector right at the entry point, before any processing or buffering happens.

-2. resource
-Purpose: Adds or modifies resource attributes (e.g., service.name, host.name, etc.).

-Why it's second: This sets up basic resource metadata early so that later processors (like attributes) or exporters have that info.

-3. attributes
-Purpose: Adds, modifies, or removes attributes from spans, metrics, or logs.

-Why it's third: You may want to tweak attributes after resource-level data is set.
-For example, you might use a value added by the resource processor to inform your attribute changes.

-4. batch
-Purpose: Groups data into batches before exporting.
+The `batch` processor should be listed last to group the data into batches before exporting.

-Why it's last: It's more efficient to send telemetry in chunks.
-This should always be near the end, right before exporting.

 **Using the Jaeger UI, verify that traces were processed as intended**
 1. Go back to the [Jaeger UI](http://localhost:16686/)